The Personal Side of Coaching – with Grant Holicky

 Robin Carpenter 49:29

 Yeah, I’d like to have left this come off as a hour long advertisement for paid coaching services by half.
-Coaches here.
-There are people out there and personalities who who can thrive, self being self coached or following sort of a plan.
+Coaches here, there are people out there and personalities who who can thrive, self being self coached or following sort of a plan.
 They’re out there.
 Right.
 But I’d say that they’re probably relatively rare to have the self awareness to be able to look at yourself from an objective perspective.
 And I think really one of the big takeaways from this conversation is that what we’re looking for with the coaches, you know, not only like sort of maxing out our peak performances, but also avoiding burnout and creating more people who are who are lifers in the in the sport and, and keeping more people enjoying the sport and having a coach.
 And having that personal relationship is a is a huge way to go about doing that.
 One of the things that I make that I’ve made a huge priority with any new client is to get on a video call, before we do anything together.
 Before I write any workouts or talk about any power numbers or anything like that is we get on a FaceTime, and we just talk for at least an hour, we just try to get to know each other, try to get to know some background and try to understand what you know, not only what your goals are for sports performance, but also just like, who are you?
 What do you do on a day to day?
 What’s your life?
 Like?
 How can we integrate this, you know, ostensibly fun activity into your life and keep it that way?
 But also, have you make the gains that you want?

 Rob Pickels 51:13

 Yeah, I think if we think about the overall topic of today’s episode, right, and the personal side of coaching and how there’s benefit there, compared to computer AI generated training plans, I think pretty pretty objectively, everybody is going to say right now computers can’t necessarily do what a coach does, right?
 We’ve talked about our Garmin watches, the recommendations are all over the place.
-Same thing with whoop, same thing with everything else.
+Same thing with Whoop, same thing with everything else.
 At some point in the future, computers might get there, they might be able to write the world’s best training plan, give it enough really great data, I’m sure that it can find trends that a human could never be able to find.
 And they would say, Well, if you did exactly this, and exactly that, then your FTP was three watts higher than it was.
 But coaches are always going to be important.
 And maybe maybe maybe we get to a day where the coach just lets the computer take care of all the training.
 Right.
 But there is always as we’ve been talking about people are, we’re communal, being social, we’re social.
 We love being in this room together, talking with each other.
 We love listening to podcasts, we love hearing other people’s voices, right.
 And there will always be that element that helps people achieve success achieve their potential.
 And that potential again, is more than just a number.
 It’s the enjoyment, it’s the self fulfillment.
 It’s the self confidence, it’s all of these things that come along with that.
 And that doesn’t necessarily just have to boil down to whether or not you won the race, because nine times out of 10, you aren’t going to win the race.
 But you still need to feel good about yourself, you still need to have fun with what you’re doing.

 Grant Holicky 52:52

 So I think, you know, the biggest thing for me and all this is I started coaching at the pool, I was a swim coach.
 And every day I got to watch those kids walk on the pool deck, and I could look in their eyes.
 And know and it’s amazing what you can tell when you look in an athlete’s eyes, I had a I had a mentor, just phenomenal resource at USA Swimming that used to say, when you’re talking to an athlete, take your sunglasses off, let them see your eyes.
 Let them see how much you care.
 Let them see how much it matters.
 And when I say that I have that conversation, I get on the verge of choking up a little bit because that relationship that ability, me just saying look in their eyes brings back all these memories of all these athletes that I’ve had the pleasure to look in their eyes, and get that relationship and really understand that.
 And one of the things that’s really phenomenal about the coaching relationship and and to extend on that, you know, I used to say I could look in their eyes and know when they’re tired know when they’re fresh.
 Now, that’s why the training peaks comments that Robin talks about are so important.
 You know, if you know an athlete, you’ve been working with them for six months, and all of a sudden they drop an F bomb in the middle of their comments or they’re beating the crap out of themselves in their comments.
-You’re going, Oh, red flag, something’s going on.
+You’re going, oh, red flag, something’s going on.
 Let’s talk about this.
 Let’s get on the phone.
 Alright, just call them up.
-But that that connection that I’ve been, I’ve been really, and everybody says this as a placation.
+But that, that connection that I’ve been, I’ve been really, and everybody says this as a placation.
 But I’ve been really fortunate and who I’ve gotten to work with over the years because I’ve had these athletes like Robert and Starla and like some of the people I’ve worked with in the past that took a huge chance on me as a coach.
 And what I mean by that is maybe that my resume wasn’t what some of these other people’s resumes that were out there that they could they could work with.
 And what I always felt like I brought to the table was okay, tell me about you.
 What do you do?
 Well, what do you love?
 What are the workouts that work for you?
 I remember a conversation that Robin and I had years ago in the coaching relationship where it’s like I really feel like I need more of this.
 And it would have just been so easy for me to have no No, no, I know better, we’re going to do this.
 And what I did was, and I think it was good.
 Robert might be shaking his head furiously say no. But was to go out there and say, let’s incorporate it.
 Let’s figure out how to use it, it’s going to build your confidence.
 Let’s do it.
 And as long as it’s not hurting you badly, even if it’s hurting you, like theoretically hurting you, what you may gain out of that from a self confidence point of view is really phenomenal.
 So that two way relationship between coach and athlete, that reduction of the gap, the power gap between an athlete and a coach, really make it a relationship really make it the coaches, the supporter, the coaches giving direction, but the athlete is the one that’s going out and doing the work.
 And we have to appreciate that.
 We have to respect that.
 And we have to give everything we can to support that.
-Well, thank

 Trevor Connor 55:52